mkotowski/sequin/README.md

 It relies heavily on our glorious [`ansi`][ansi] package, currently in the elusive [`/x`][x] project.
-Whilst traversing the strings, Sequin pretty prints what the sequences are and what they’re are doing.
+Whilst traversing the strings, Sequin pretty prints what the sequences are and what they’re doing.

 [ansi]: https://pkg.go.dev/github.com/charmbracelet/x/ansi
 [bubbletea]: https://github.com/charmbracelet/bubbletea